uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_results.txt

         .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.clientConnectionId

-            The id of the session that was used for this target.
+            The id of the session that was used for this target, as an ``int``.

         .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.notificationHandle